oSoc19/engie-dataoverload-frontend/README.md

 **About**

-A brief description about our project and displays the profile of each team member.
+A brief description of the project and displays the profile of each team member.

 **Quiz**

-The quiz of our application that gives you your actual consumption (gas, water, electricity) and your position relative to the average.
+The quiz of the application that gives the actual consumption (gas, water, electricity) and your position relative to the average.

 **Fun facts**